-- 9.1 Ethics Review Committee (ERC) approvals; - 9.2 Compliance to research ethics; - 9.3 Compliance to research informed consent policy and procedure; - 9.4 Compliance to research regulations; - 9.5 Financial coverage to compensate patients for adverse events due to the research protocol; - 9.6 Compliance to Good Clinical Practice (GCP) standards of research; - 9.7 Compliance of research sponsors to applicable hospital policies and procedures - 9.8 Management of research based conflicts of interest; - 9.9 Reporting of human research subjects related adverse drug reactions or adverse events through hospital's adverse drug reactions and incident reporting system; - 9.10 Close supervision of medical trainees' research studies by designated research supervisors.
+- 2.9.1 Ethics Review Committee (ERC) approvals; - 2.9.2 Compliance to research ethics; - 2.9.3 Compliance to research informed consent policy and procedure; - 2.9.4 Compliance to research regulations; - 2.9.5 Financial coverage to compensate research participants for adverse events due to the research protocol; - 2.9.6 Compliance to Good Clinical Practice (GCP) standards of research; - 2.9.7 Compliance of research sponsors to applicable hospital policies and procedures - 2.9.8 Management of research-based conflicts of interest; - 2.9.9 Reporting of human research subjects related adverse drug reactions or adverse events through hospital's adverse drug reactions and incident reporting system; - 2.9.10 Close supervision of medical trainees' /residents', Master and PhD Students' research studies by designated research supervisors.

-3.0 INTRODUCTION TO RESEARCH ETHICS REVIEW SYSTEM AT FHS, AKU, PAKISTAN
+3.0 INTRODUCTION TO RESEARCH ETHICS REVIEW SYSTEM AT FHS AKU, PAKISTAN

-Responsibility for Establishing The Research Ethics Review System
+3.1 Responsibility for Establishing the Research Ethics Review System

-As per University Research Council (URC) of the Aga Khan University, approved recommendations of the working group to review research ethics system at AKU, a multi-tiered ethics review system has been introduced to ensure rigour, efficiency and relevance in the geographical and disciplinary context.
-This ethics review system consists of a central Ethic Review Board (ERB) which is an AKU wide body responsible for policy making, governance and oversight of the ethics review process across AKU.
-The ERB has created eight Ethics Review Committees (ERC's) as its sub-committees and have empowered these to approve ethical clearance to proposed research studies.
-The eight ERCs include four ERCs specific to FHS Pakistan, one for FHS Kenya, one for FHS and Tanzania, one for Social Sciences, Humanities and Arts and one for animal care and use.
+As per University Research Council (URC) of the Aga Khan University, approved recommendations of the working group to review research ethics system at AKU, a multitiered ethics review system has been introduced to ensure rigour, efficiency and relevance in the geographical and disciplinary context.
+This ethics review system consists of a central Ethics Review Board (ERB) which is an AKU wide body responsible for

+- 1) Monitoring of ethical compliance in research (MECR), - 2) Policy-making, governance, standardization and oversight of the ethics review process across AKU, and - 3) Hearing of appeals.